legenddaniel/roman-converter-cash-register/README.md

     - [Roman Converter](#roman-converter)
     - [Cash Register](#cash-register)

-I am a new bie with passion to code, willing to improve myself and show my talent in this industry.
+I am a novice with passion of coding and always try to make it better.
+I am willing to improve myself and show my talent in this industry.
 If you have any questions or suggestions or anything else please send me email via zuosiyuan001@gmail.com

 ---